daazz/fetchconfig/README.md

 	Options specific to CiscoIOS:

 	show_cmd	Optional.
-If specified as show_cmd=wrterm,
-                        "write term" will be used in place of the usual "show run" command.
+If specified, its value will replace the usual "show run" command.
 This is necessary for some older devices.
-Values other than wrterm should have no effect.
+It may be useful to send alternative commands to capture the
+			configuration.
+To keep compatibility with
+			previous versions of fetchconfig, if specified
+			as show_cmd=wrterm, "write term" will be used in place of the usual "show run" command.

 	The fortigate module recognizes the following options:
 	(See above cisco-ios/cisco-cat section for descriptions.)